• Home

 • The minus sign - means subtract.

-• print(8 - 3) takes 3 away from 8.
+• print(8 - 3) tells Python to take 3 away from 8 and show the answer.

 • Each line does one math problem.